jennmueng/async-memoize-last/README.md

 ## Use Cases

-Say there's an api call that you would need to perform multiple times that return the same result given the same parameters, like a distance calculation to an api that returns the distance between two points on the earth.
+Say theres an api call that you would need to perform multiple times that return the same result given the same parameters, like a distance calculation to an api that returns the distance between two points on the earth.
 You want to save up on costs so you don't want to perform two calls that will return the exact same result.

 ## Api